NSDCF/norwinalumni.org/content/distinguished-alumni/2024/index.md

 reservationsHeading = "Make your reservations today." reservationsIntro = "Make your reservations for A Knight of Distinction while seats are still available.
 Reservations are *$47.14* per person, including transaction fees, with group tables of 8-10 also available." reservationsMisc = "Prefer to pay by check?
-Print our <a href='knight-of-distinguished-alumni-reservation-form.pdf' class='link--pdf' target='_blank'>reservations form</a> and return by mail. <a href='knight-of-distinguished-alumni-advertisements.pdf' class='link--pdf' target='_blank'>Advertisements</a> are also available for our event program." reservationsSmallPrint = "The deadline for reservations is May 10.
+Print our <a href='knight-of-distinguished-alumni-reservation-form.pdf' class='link--pdf' target='_blank'>reservations form</a> and return by mail. <a href='2024-knight-distinguished-alumni-program-ads.pdf' class='link--pdf' target='_blank'>Advertisements</a> are also available for our event program." reservationsSmallPrint = "The deadline for reservations is May 10.
 Please note that we are unable to issue refunds after the deadline."

 acceptingAds     = true

 [banner]
-  active = false
+  active = true
   text = "Join us in celebrating our Seventh Annual Knight of Distinguished Alumni on May 25." linkText = "Make your reservation today."